philgentric/klik/README.md

 b) then classification uses KNN with cosine similarity on feature vectors extracted using FaceNet 'vggface2' image embeddings.

-Recommended after training: visit the folder in .klik that has the name of your config and browse the "prototypes" i.e. the "faces" that were stored during training: you may find weird ones that are caused by face detection false positives (sometimes things that are detected as faces are not faces).
+Recommended after training: visit the folder in .klikr that has the name of your config and browse the "prototypes" i.e. the "faces" that were stored during training: you may find weird ones that are caused by face detection false positives (sometimes things that are detected as faces are not faces).
 Simply delete these bogus images and the next time you load the config, the vgg19 vector file will be erased too.

 # For developers

-How to build klik and klik installers.
+How to build klikr and klikr installers.

 You need git to get the source code.